-Visor analyzes your Overwatch game in real-time for instantaneous advice
+Visor analyzes your Overwatch game in real time for instantaneous advice

 The company created custom computer vision and machine learning models using some of the most advanced techniques available, Zhou said.

-Thousands of users have already tried out Visor’s advice for Overwatch.
+Thousands have already tried out Visor’s advice for Overwatch.
 Now even more can join in the fun.
 Visor has a team of eight people.
 The company will use the funding to accelerate development, built out its engineering, design, community, and product teams, and expand its platform for new games.